-PJM does not normally model or operate to single breaker failures due to the low probability of occurrences; however, Section 5 of this manual contains an operating procedure to mitigate single breaker failures.
+PJM does not normally model or operate to single breaker failures due to the low probability of occurrences; however, PJM Manual-03B contains an operating procedure to mitigate single breaker failures.

 Under some unusual conditions, including severe weather or other special circumstances such a change to the Homeland Security Level, PJM should consider implementing conservative operation including control for the simultaneous occurrence of more than one contingency, substation circuit breaker outages, circuit breaker failure, and substation bus outages as appropriate (PJM M-13: Emergency Operations, Sections 3 and 4).